Taking Leave of Self-Victimization

 Linking the threads

-In The Human Condition, Hannah Arendt describes natality as a process of weaving existence into an already existing, collective tissue of history.
+In The Human Condition, Hannah Arendt describes natality as weaving existence into an already existing, collective tissue of history.

 The reference fabric of human affairs [precedes] all individual actions and speech, so that both the revelation of the newcomer through speaking and the new beginning made by action are like threads that are twisted into an already woven pattern and thus change the fabric. […] Once the threads have been spun to the end, they result in clearly recognizable patterns or can be told as a life story.
 Although stories that can be told are the actual ‚products‘ of acting and speaking, […], history lacks the author, as it were.
 Somebody started it, represented it in action, and suffered it, but nobody conceived it.
 7

-Even if our past is irrevocably over, and there is no possibility of undoing certain events, our memory (our interpretation of the past) is still alive.
-It is teeming with stories, perspectives, and concepts that can be changed.
+Even though our past is irrevocably over and there is no way to undo certain events, our memory (our interpretation of the past) is still alive.
+It teems with stories, perspectives, and concepts that can be changed.

 Narrative configuration of memory

-We need to understand the story because it is our default mode: it is intrinsic to who we are.
-The story is what we use to explain our world.
-The story is what we use to create identity.
+We need to understand story because it is our default mode: it is intrinsic to who we are.
+Story is what we use to explain our world.
+Story is what we use to create identity.
 More than that, increasingly it seems apparent that the story we tell ourselves impacts our health.
 8

 Neuroscience has revealed the importance of narration for the constitution of individual and collective memory.
-For shamanic healers and medicine women from all over the world, storytelling has always been one of their healing practices.
-The creative adaptation of inappropriate narratives can avoid or heal disturbances in the field of energy between individuals and the community.
+Storytelling has always been a part of the healing practice of shamanic healers and medicine women around the world.
+The creative adaptation of inappropriate narratives can prevent or heal disturbances in the energy field between individuals and the community.

 In the induced trance state, the healer examines old stories with the disturbed individual and the community.
 New, more appropriate stories replace narratives that no longer correspond to the individual situation, or manifest as tension or illness.
 New stories can change interpretations of one’s past, set new values, and thus lead to a perspective of self-empowerment.